fioriandrea/lanthanum/README.md

 ## Types

-Lanthanum has 7 built in types:
+Lanthanum has the following built-in types:

 ### Booleans